Infineon/mtb-example-anycloud-wifi-scan/README.md

 ## Design and Implementation

-The main function initializes the button SW2, user LED, UART, and creates `scan_task` before starting the FreeRTOS scheduler.
+The main function initializes the user button (CYBSP_USER_BTN), user LED (CYBSP_USER_LED), UART, and creates `scan_task` before starting the FreeRTOS scheduler.
 The `scan_task` is responsible for initializing the Wi-Fi device and starting the scan based on the filter type.
 The WCM middleware supports the following filter types:

 1. No Filter: As the name indicates, all the Wi-Fi networks are provided to the scan callback function.